 After several more blocks and a turn through an alley she followed Karsk to a new, unlit district.
 Her darksight kicked in.
 The buildings here were lower and longer; the wide streets almost empty.
 Now and then a figure scuttled by, clutching a cloak or robe that hid its face.
 At last Karsk approached a long, dome-roofed building.
 At one end shone a single peephole slit of red light, like a dragon’s half-lidded eye.

 Tess said, “This cloak I’ve got on can make me invisible, right?”

 Steve nodded.
 “All your years of service to the Dark Lady have gotten you used to evil places, but you’ve got a bad feeling.”

-“I pull up the hood and draw out Bugclaw; then I draw the cloak around me and have one wing closed loose over it, like this.”
+“I pull up the hood and take out Bugclaw; then I draw the cloak around me and have one wing closed loose over it, like this.”
 Tess mimed folding a cloak over her clenched weapon-hand.

 “Karsk strides up to the peephole and stops.
 The red light makes a bright slash on his white face and falls across one dead eye.
 Seconds tick by, then the light’s blocked out on the other side and you hear a deep voice say, ‘Lord Karsk, one moment,’ and then a door opens and a half-ogre in samurai silks ushers him in.
-He’s well groomed with hair back in a topknot.”
+He’s well groomed, with hair back in a topknot.”